miloknowles/gnn-protein-classification/README.md

 - `getting_started.ipynb` : Notebook for visualizing protein structures and classification
 - `pdb_share.zip` : Zip files containing protein 3D structures.
     Note: this file was uploaded using github lfs, so you may need to install this to download and access it.

+## Setup

+- In my case, I had to install Git LFS with `brew install git-lfs`.
+Then, to get the input dataset I ran `git lfs fetch <FILENAME>`